fishjam-dev/python-server-sdk/README.md

 room_api = RoomApi(server_address='localhost:5002', server_api_token='development')
 ```

-You can use it to interact with Jellyfish managing rooms, peers and components
+You can use it to interact with Jellyfish, managing rooms, peers and components

 ```python
 # Create a room